 Is It Bad If My Dog Won't Eat His Food But Will Eat His Treats?

 Yes, it is unhealthy for a dog to ignore its main course and head straight for snacks.
-Sometimes your pup will hold off eating dog food because they notice you respond by giving them treats or human food if they don't eat.
+Sometimes, your pup will hold off eating dog food because it notices you respond by giving them treats or human food if they don't eat.
 While you may be doing this in a panic, it's encouraging the dog's behavior.

-If your dog will only eat treats, this is most likely a learned behavior.
-Just like you'd rather eat a cupcake than a salad, dogs prefer junk food over their nutritious dinner.
-And if you are willing to give your dog a treat when they don't eat their food, this can give them Holistapet Wellness dog treats to keep avoiding their meal to get the reward.
+If your dog will only eat treats or dog not eating food but eating treats, this is most likely a learned behavior.
+Just like you'd rather your dog eat only a cupcake than a salad, dogs prefer junk food over their nutritious dinner.
+And if you are willing to treat your dog when they don't eat their food, you can give them Holistapet Wellness dog treats to keep avoiding their meal to get the reward.

-A dog who will only eat treats may also be suffering from a medical condition.
+The dog will eat treats but not food may also suffer from a medical condition.
 It's sometimes considered a form of anorexia.
-Call a veterinarian immediately and schedule a visit if your dog doesn't eat their food for 24 hours (even if they are willing to eat treats).
+Call a veterinarian immediately and schedule a visit if your dog has not eaten its food for 24 hours (even if it is willing to eat treats).

 Is My Dog A Picky Eater?